China Ski Tours, LLC

 Shangri-La Ski Resort

-To be honest, we do not have a clue about what is going on here and would appreciate any info that our readers may have uncovered.
-We had hoped to get down there this winter, but that did not work out so we are still in the information hunting stage.
+We are still seeking information about what is going on here and would appreciate any info that our readers may have uncovered.
+We had hoped to get down there this past winter, but that did not work out so we are still in the information hunting stage.
+With 5 flights a day into DiQing/Shangri-La airport, we are still looking for ski alternatives for the southern China based skier/boarder.

 New trail 2008